All Episodes

 And what better way to correct past errors than to turn the creative energies of the free market in the other direction?

-Under the cap and trade system, this can happen in all its power.
+Under the cap and trade system, this can happen.

-I I have not faced a situation where a major Republican presidential candidate sounds just like a liberal democrat.
+I have not faced a situation where a major Republican presidential candidate sounds just like a liberal Democrat.

 And I know of no other thing to do here than to tell you the truth about this.

-Which let me read you two paragraphs in the journal, and you and I think this will put this in perspective.
+The Wall Street Journal today has a piece about this very cap and trade thing, which let me read you two paragraphs in the journal, and I think this will put this in perspective.

 So, cap and trade, as proposed by McCain, as proposed by Obama, as proposed by Hillary, as proposed by Al Gore.

-So a chemical manufacturer say would pay an industry not covered by the program, most notably agriculture, to reduce its emissions.
+So, a chemical manufacturer, pardon the printer going off, I don't know what the hell is going on back there, but nevertheless, so a chemical manufacturer, say, would pay an industry not covered by the program, most notably agriculture, to reduce its emissions.

-Chemical manufacture pay an industry to reduce its emissions, or it could pay a coal plant in China for plucking low-hanging efficiency fruit, like installing smokestack scrubbers.
+Chemical manufacturer pay an industry to reduce its emissions, or it could pay a coal plant in China for plucking low-hanging efficiency fruit, like installing smokestack scrubbers.

 Europe's in the midst of that experience now under the Kyoto Protocol, and most of its reductions so far have been illusory.